-What Details And Information Should I Share With My DUI Defense Attorney?
+What Information Should I Share With My DUI Defense Attorney?

 An individual should provide their DUI lawyer with as much information as possible, including the details of any prior charges or convictions for DUI, potentially problematic statements made to the police, and the presence of potentially important witnesses.
 Since the price I will quote a client will be based on the circumstances of the case and the client’s history, omitting important information will not help anyone.
 Many people might feel embarrassed about their criminal history or DUI charge, but they should know that anything they say to a lawyer is confidential under attorney-client privilege.
 It will only harm a person’s defense to omit details about the case, and full transparency and trust between a client and their attorney is critical.
 Every client should feel comfortable being honest with their attorney and should feel as though their attorney truly cares about them.